Spectral torsion of the internal noncommutative geometry of the Standard Model: Algebraic functionals

-for general $u,v,\in\Omega^1_D$ and $a\in A_F$.
-Now it is clear that it is enough to find the action of $\mu\circ\nabla$ on the generators of 1--forms $\omega_{\alpha-z},\omega_\beta,\omega_\gamma,\omega_{\delta-w}$ which solves \eqref{uvdaD = uvTda}.
-It is not intractable to allow the most general Ansatz by expanding each $\mu\circ\nabla(\omega_{...})$ as a general sum of the $8$ twoforms \eqref{C twoforms basis} multiplied with arbitrary complex coefficients.
-This turns \eqref{uvdaD = uvTda} into a system of linear equations (one for each distinct trace of products of $\Upsilon$-s) in the $4\times 8$ variables and it turns out that this system does not have a solution in the case of Standard Model's internal NC geometry.
+This turns \eqref{uvdaD = uvTda} into a system of linear equations in the $4\times 8$ variables\footnote{The product $uv$ lies in $\pi_D(\Omega^2_u)$ and as such can be expanded as $uv = \sum_i D_i \Omega_i$ for parameters $D_i\in \IC$ and $\Omega_i$ the basis elements from \eqref{pi_D Omega^2_u}.
+Additionally, as shown in \eqref{da_psi}, any exact oneform can be expanded as $\dee(a) = (\alpha-z)\omega_{\alpha-z} + ... + (\delta-w)\omega_{\delta-w}$.
+Then, \eqref{uvdaD = uvTda} produces an equation in the $4\times 8$ Ansatz's variables for every distinct product of $D_i$ and $(\alpha-z),\beta,\gamma,(\delta-w)$.}.
+However, it turns out that this system does not have a solution in the case of Standard Model's internal NC geometry.
 In other words, the Connes formalism in the way it was presented in this paper can not equate the algebraic and spectral torsion functionals of the internal part of the Standard Model's spectral triple.